 - all data on the site

 - all data for a project

 - in some cases, combinations of data including /Shared project data

-Certain LabKey queries (such as assay designs, issue trackers, and survey designs) can be defined at the project level.
-Data associated with such queries may be located within individual subfolders.
-You can adjust the scope of queries on such data to cover all data on the site, all data for a project, or only data located in particular folders.
+For example, the query itself can be defined at the project level.
+Data it queries may be located within individual subfolders.
 Scope is controlled using the "Filter by Folder" option on the

 (Grid Views) menu in the web part.